-As girls with ADHD grow into adults, their self-esteem will often continue to plummet.
-Unrealistic and unfair standards, harsh judgment, life challenges take their toll.
+As girls with ADHD grow into adults, their self-esteem often continues to plummet.
+Unrealistic and unfair standards, harsh judgment, and life challenges take their toll.
 Usually, the wrong diagnoses and treatment by medical professionals compound this problem.

 My clients struggle to believe in themselves.
 Years of criticism and falling short of expectations impact their sense of confidence.
 Therapy can help increase confidence, but you may also need some quick hacks.